top of page

 RESEARCH PROJECTS

-Together with Alan Thomas (York) and Alfred Archer (Tilburg), I wrote a book on 'Extravaganza and Misery: The Emotional Regime of Market Societies', that will be published by Oxford University Press in 2024.
+Together with Alan Thomas and Alfred Archer (Tilburg), I wrote a book on 'Extravaganza and Misery: The Emotional Regime of Market Societies' (Oxford University Press, 2025).

 I was the team leader of a research project (2019-2022) titled on the role of exemplar narratives in academic character building', funded by the Templeton Foundation via Wake Forest University.